Question and Scope

 Our initial research question is: can we automatically detect fake news?
 To refine this question, we consider the kind of information that we might use to build a model for detecting fake news.
 If we have hand-classified news stories where people have read each story and determined whether it is fake or not, then our question becomes: can we build a model to accurately predict whether a news story is fake based on its content?

-Politifact uses a non-random sampling method to select articles to fact-check.
-According to their website, their journalists select the “most newsworthy and significant” claims each day.
+Politifact uses a nonrandom sampling method to select articles to fact-check.
+According to its website, Politifact’s journalists select the “most newsworthy and significant” claims each day.
 Politifact started in 2007 and the repository was published in 2020, so most of the articles were published between 2007 and 2020.

-coverage bias: The news outlets are limited to those Politifact monitored, which may miss arcane or short-lived sites.
+The news outlets are limited to those that Politifact monitored, which may miss arcane or short-lived sites.

-selection bias: The data are limited to articles Politifact decided were interesting enough to fact-check, which means that articles might skew towards ones that are both widely shared and controversial.
+The data are limited to articles Politifact decided were interesting enough to fact-check, which means that articles might skew toward ones that are both widely shared and controversial.

-measurement bias: The labels fake/real are determined by one organization (Politifact), and reflects the biases, unintentional or otherwise, that the organization has in its fact-checking methodology.
+Whether a story should be labeled “fake” or “real” is determined by one organization (Politifact) and reflects the biases, unintentional or otherwise, that the organization has in its fact-checking methodology.

-drift: Since we have only articles published between 2007 and 2020, there is likely to be drift in the content.
-Topics are popularized and faked in a rapidly evolving news trends.
+Since we only have articles published between 2007 and 2020, there is likely to be drift in the content.
+Topics are popularized and faked in rapidly evolving news trends.

-We will keep these limitations of the data in mind as we begin to wrangle it into a form that we can analyze.
+We will keep these limitations of the data in mind as we begin to wrangle the data into a form that we can analyze.